Audi A6 owners have reported 15 problems related to automatic transmission (under the power train category).

 See all problems of the 2005 Audi A6.

-The vehicle having this issue was a 2003 Audi A6.
 While putting vehicle in the reverse mode it will start shaking and vibrating.
-It was Jul.
-17, 2003 when this automatic transmission issue happened.

 See all problems of the 2003 Audi A6.

-The car involved is a 2001 Audi A6.
 Vehicle exhibits delay from a stop when depressing the gas pedal.
 Very dangerous when crossing oncoming traffic.
-It was Jun.
-15, 2003 when this automatic transmission issue happened.

-The vehicle having this issue was a 1999 Audi A6.
 My car was accelerating without the gas pedal being depressed.
 I was fighting to stop the car with the brake but failed to do so as the car was accelarating at high speeds on a major highway.
 I had got the car down from 50mph to 15 mph.
 At this point turned on my hazardous lights and pulled over to the shoulder.
 At 15 mph I safely shut my car off as I was unable to completely stop.
 After 30 seconds, I turn my car back on and see that the car is hittig redline of 7000 rpms in park mode.
 I shut my car down once more and wait another minute.
 I start the car and the car is back to normal.
 I am being told by many people in my car's internet forum that this has been happening to many people and it is a faulty throttle pedal.
 The pedal has a heating element that has failed due to the recent extremly cold weather.
-This issue happened on Feb.
-14, 2003.

 See all problems of the 1999 Audi A6.